Olorunnisola01/Portfolio-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - 📚 Industrial robotics
+  - 📚 Robotics Engineering
   - 📚 Production engineering
   - 📚 Manufacturing engineering
-  - 📚 Machine Learning
+  - 📚 Machine/Deep Learning
   - 📚 Data Engineering

 # Education to show in About widget